Gross Domestic Product of Thailand. GDP growth rates. Income Disparity between the Provinces.

 are not that useful.
 Just compare the trends in different regions, with Bangkok showing the slowest growth.

 Needless to say, the income disparity, though improving, that presently exists, will continue to remain for some time and has negative social and political effects.
-Whatever side one chooses, the social and political upheaval over the last 10 years or so in Thailand, can be related to the 'awakening of the masses'.
+Whatever side one chooses, the social and political upheaval over the last 10 years or so in Thailand, can be related to an 'awakening of the masses'.
 The genie is out of the bottle and can't be pushed back in.
 Politicians of all sides should have seen this coming a long time ago.